WSU-kduncan/cicdf25-jrw585jxc/Project 4/README-CI.md

 Tested that the docker file pulled the files successfully

+*Note: I added an alias for quicker login as specified in Project 3*

 ![images/Screenshot 2025-11-30 at 5.50.51 PM.png](<images/Screenshot 2025-11-30 at 5.50.51 PM.png>)

 **Part 2: Create Docker Hub access token (PAT)/Add GitHub repository secrets**